gezalore/designbench/docs/source/import.rst

 Source repository and Licensing
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Any new designs that are to be added to the public designbench repository must be available as open source code form a publicly hosted repository that provides unconditional and immediate read-only access to the public, and hence can be forked if desired.
+Any new designs that are to be added to the public RTLMeter repository must be available as open source code form a publicly hosted repository that provides unconditional and immediate read-only access to the public, and hence can be forked if desired.

-Designs must be licensed under an open source license that permits the use of the source code in designbench.
+Designs must be licensed under an open source license that permits the use of the source code in RTLMeter.

 In practice this means that designs from public repositories hosted on GitHub, GitLab, etc., or hosted publicly by your own organization without access